fybrik/fybrik/site/docs/concepts/taxonomy.md

 ## Validation Points

 Fybrik validates the structures and values it receives from all external components.

-_Add diagram_
+Webhooks are used for validation of FybrikApplication.yaml and for FybrikModule.yaml if webhooks are enabled.
+If not enabled, the validation is done in the FybrikApplication controller (manager) and the FybrikModule controller.

+If webhooks are enabled then invalid yamls are automatically rejected and no resource is created.
+However, if webhooks are turned off the resource is created and an error is indicated in its status should taxonomy validation fail.

 ## Summary